RFU RUGBYSAFE

 Cardiac Arrest

-In the event that a cardiac arrest is suspected, a trained first aider must be contacted immediately to decide if the defibrillator equipment needs to be deployed.
-The assistance of other attending First Aiders may also be required during this process.
+The club has an AED inside the clubhouse, situated outside the office.
+In the event that a cardiac arrest is suspected, typically, a trained first aider will take the lead in deploying the club AED.
+The assistance of others attending may also be required during this process.

 Sarah Whatmore (Joint Rugby Safe Lead - Youth and Mini Section) – 07778 934468